matikin9/gtfs.org/src/pages/en/guides/index.md

 * Do you need help with the specification ?
 You can find places of discussion on Google groups:[missing links to be added ](), and [GTFS Slack]().

-* If you think that the community could benefit from your expertise on the specifications, please participate to this [discussions, links to be added] ().
+* If you think that the community could benefit from your expertise on the specifications, please participate to these [discussions, links to be added] ().

 <hr>